 For almost four decades, the Center for Maximum Potential Building Systems has worked to design holistic systems that identify and utilize the full life cycle of products, buildings and regions.
-Their work examines the ‘cradle to grave’ of materials usage and waste, looking for smarter and more sustainable practices at every scale.
+Their work represents the EcoBalance of all basic human life support from source to re-source for air, water, food, energy and materials, looking for smarter, healthier, and more sustainable practices at every scale.

 Principals Fisk and Gail Vittori are pioneers in green building and leaders in sustainability and ecological thinking.
-Their mission is to develop environmentally sustainable building materials and to fundamentally change the way we build our communities.
+Their mission is to develop environmentally sustainable building components systems, neighborhoods and cities through their sequence of Protoype, Protocol and Policy.

 We had an opportunity to speak with Pliny and Gail at a special live episode of our podcast, Social Design Insights, where they shared with us and the audience some of their strategies for global change.
 Listen to the episodes below.